Wrangling over the “Ramboll Report”

 A Timeline

-- In 2019, the State of Washington passed HB 1109.
+• In 2019, the State of Washington passed HB 1109.
 This bill provided the funding of a study led by Dr. Kris Johnson of Seattle/King County Department of Health, called the Community Health and Airport Operations Related Pollution Report.
-The goal was to provide a current summary of all known health impacts from the airport on the people who live nearby.
-This is ‘the KCDOH Study’.
+The goal was to provide a summary of all current known health impacts from the airport on the people who live nearby.
+We’ll call this is ‘the KCDOH Study’.

-- In May of 2021 the Port of Seattle hired the well-known environmental consultancy Ramboll to analyze the report and provide a summary presentation to Port Commissioners.
+• In May of 2021 the Port of Seattle hired the well-known environmental consultancy Ramboll to analyze the report and provide a summary presentation to Port Commissioners.
 That presentation included a series of Powerpoint® slides.
-That is ‘the Powerpoint’.
+That is ‘the Ramboll Report’.

-And after all that, the response from the Quiet Skies community to that unredacted version?
+And after all that, the response to the unredacted version from the Quiet Skies community?
 Crickets.

 Optics…

-At first glance, the optics of the situation were, indeed, not great.
+At first glance, the optics of the situation were not great.

 Redacted Ramboll Powerpoint…